micmejia/bible-dump/AMPC/Matthew/Matt 27.md

 But the others said, Wait!
-Let us see whether Elijah will come to save Him [^n]from death.
+Let us see whether Elijah will come to save Him from death.